Alexandre Lanfant

 Alexandre Charles Lanfant (September 9, 1726 – September 2, 1792) was a French Jesuit, who served as preacher at the imperial court in Vienna, and later as confessor to King Louis XVI.
 Killed during the French Revolution, he was beatified by Pope Pius XI.

-Life
+Early life and education

 Anne-Alexander-Charles-Marie Lanfant was born September 9, 1726, in Lyon and baptized the next day in the church of Saint-Martin d'Ainay.
 He entered the Society of Jesus at Avignon in 1741.
 He taught at Aix-en-Provence, Besancon and Marseilles, and took his religious vows in 1760.
 He was then assigned to the mission at Nancy.